EXDEICIDA/WeatherApp_Java/README.md

 # WeatherApp_Java
-Thank you for providing the paths for the screenshots.
-I'll integrate them into the readme accordingly.

-# WeatherApp_Java

 ## Description
 WeatherApp_Java is a Java-based weather application utilizing the geocoding API provided by open-meteo.com.
 It allows users to retrieve weather information based on location coordinates, including humidity and wind levels.
 Additionally, the app provides descriptions for wind speed to enhance the understanding of weather conditions.